andresberejnoi/OpenCV_Traffic_Counter/README.md

                         be used instead.
   -a MINAREA, --minArea MINAREA
-                        The minimum area (in pixels) to draw a bounding box -d DIRECTION DIRECTION, --direction DIRECTION DIRECTION
+                        The minimum area (in pixels) to draw a bounding box (default is 200)
+  -d DIRECTION DIRECTION, --direction DIRECTION DIRECTION
                         A character: H or V representing the orientation of the count line.
 H is horizontal, V is vertical.
-If not provided, the default is horizontal.
+If not provided, the default is H,0.5.
 The second parameter is a float number from 0 to 1 indicating the place at which the line should be drawn.
   -n NUMCOUNT, --numCount NUMCOUNT
-                        The number of contours to be detected by the program.
+                        The number of contours to be detected by the program (default is 10).
   -w WEBCAM [WEBCAM ...], --webcam WEBCAM [WEBCAM ...]
                         Allows the user to specify which to use as the video source